Lin Ben Yuan Family: Legacy

 In 1819, Lin Ping-hou built Lin Shi Yi Zhuang (林氏義莊), a 2500 m2 charitable home and organization for the less fortunate people back in his home town in China.
 This home has been restored and has become a historical landmark.

-The Lin Family Mansion and Garden, the house of the family in Taiwan, is a typical Chinese garden which was appointed as a national monument.
+The Lin Family Mansion and Garden, the family's home in Taiwan, has a typical Chinese garden which was appointed as a national monument.

 The Lin Family Mansion in Gulangyu Island, Xiamen, China was built in 1895 by Lim Nee Kar (林爾嘉; Lin Erjia), second son of Lin Wei Yuan.
 The mansion became a boutique hotel in 2010.
-The buildings are under conservation by government's mandate and have preserved much of its architecture and magnificence.
+The buildings are protected by government mandate and much of their architecture and magnificence have been preserved.

 Accompanying the mansion is Shuzhuang Garden (菽莊花園) which is at the southern tip of Gulangyu Island.
 It was also created by Lim Nee Kar in 1913 as he had wanted to recreate the family's garden in Taiwan which he dearly missed.
 In 1955, this garden was donated to the Chinese government and opened to the public.